Asterix and the Normans

 Asterix and the Normans (Astérix et les Normands) is a French comic story, written by Rene Goscinny and illustrated by Albert Uderzo.
 It is the ninth story in the Asterix comic book series, and was originally published by Dargaud as a serial for Pilote magazine in 1966, before being released as a comic album in 1967.

 The story focuses on Asterix and Obelix helping train up the nephew of their village chief, only to find themselves contending with a visit by men from the frozen north raiding their lands in search of learning about fear.

 Asterix and the Normans received favourable reviews following its publication.
-An adaptation loosely based on the story, Asterix and the Vikings, was released in 2006.
+An animated movie adaptation loosely based on the story, Asterix and the Vikings, was released in 2006.

 Plot summary

 In the rebel village of Gauls in Armorica, Chief Vitalstatistix receives a message from his brother in Lutetia (present-day Paris) that his teenage nephew, Justforkix, is being sent to him in hopes he can be trained as a warrior.
 When he arrives in his chariot, Vitalstatistix holds a dance in his honor.
-Justforkix, unimpressed with the traditional music and dancing, snatchs the lyre from the village bard Cacofonix and proceeds to perform a more energetic performance resembling rock music.
+Justforkix, unimpressed with the traditional music and dancing, snatches the lyre from the village bard Cacofonix and proceeds to perform a more energetic performance resembling rock music.
 While Cacofonix breaks up the performance - and gets promptly struck down by Fulliautomatix, the blacksmith, for resuming his music - Justforkix suggests his talents would be better appreciated in Lutetia.

 Meanwhile, a tribe of Normans in the frozen northern lands struggle to understand the "meaning of fear".
-Their chief, Tamandahaf, highlights a mistaken belief that knowing fear will give them the ability of flight, after mistakening the meaning of people "flying in fear".
+Their chief, Timandahaf, highlights a mistaken belief that knowing fear will give them the ability of flight, after mistakening the meaning of people "flying in fear".
 Seeking an answer, he arranges for a journey to lands that know fear to find the means of learning about it.
 Their ship eventually arrives in Gaul, and is spotted by Justforkix whilst he is being trained by Asterix and Obelix.
 When he attempts to warn the village about their arrival, he is shocked by the fact that everyone wants to fight them.
 When alone with Asterix and Obelix, he confides he is completely frightened by the presence of the Normans.
 Unknown to them, a Norman warrior overhears the conversation, and mistakenly believes Justforkix is an expert on fear.